SafeguardmediaHub/QA/blog/features/02-media-processing.md

 **Priority**: P1 - High

 **Test Steps**:

-1. Hit rate limit
+1. Hit rate limit ✅
-2. Attempt bypass with different User-Agent
+2. Attempt bypass with different User-Agent ✅
-3. Attempt bypass with different IP (if using proxy)
+3. Attempt bypass with different IP (if using proxy) ✅
-4. Attempt bypass with new session
+4. Attempt bypass with new session ✅
-5. Verify all blocked
+5. Verify all blocked ✅

-**Expected Result**: Rate limits enforced per user, not bypassable
+**Expected Result**: Rate limits enforced per user, not bypassable ✅

-**Status**: ⏳ Pending
+**Status**: Completed.
+All test cases passed successfully

 ---